This app reveals your credit card's secret perks

 Originally published last year.
 Updated periodically.

-Discuss: Your credit card has hidden benefits.
+Discuss: Your credit cards have hidden benefits.
 Here's how to unearth them

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.